 Amanda Holden trained as a musician.
-She has written many texts for stage performance; the majority of these are translations of opera librettos ranging throughout the repertoire, but also of concert works, Lieder, Music Theatre and plays.
+She wrote many texts for stage performance; the majority of these are translations of opera librettos ranging throughout the repertoire, but also of concert works, Lieder, Music Theatre and plays.
 Her work has been performed by all Britain’s opera companies and abroad in Ireland, Australia, New Zealand, South Africa and coast to coast in the US.
-Her recent commissions have included Glanert’s Caligula (for its UK premiere) and Rameau’s Castor & Pollux – her `sensitive and poetic’ translation received an Olivier Award nomination.
+Her 2011 ‘sensitive and poetic’ translation of Rameau’s Castor & Pollux received an Olivier Award nomination.

 Amanda first wrote for the opera house when she co-translated the libretto of Mozart’s Don Giovanni for Jonathan Miller’s production at English National Opera in 1985.
-Since then she has worked regularly with ENO, ETO, Opera North, Raymond Gubbay’s arena productions and for Chandos’ Opera in English series.
+She worked regularly with ENO, ETO, Opera North, Raymond Gubbay’s arena productions and for Chandos’ Opera in English series.
 Some of her lyrics have been used more widely, e.g. by Werner Herzog for a short La bohème film and on BBC Radio 4’s The Archers.

 Amanda grew up in post-war London where her medical parents and musical grandmother took her to musicals, opera and the BBC Proms at the Royal Albert Hall.
 She studied for an MA in music at Oxford, then went on a scholarship to the Guildhall School of Music & Drama in London, where she later taught piano while also working as a freelance accompanist.
 She also studied Music Therapy and, in 1974, began the music department at Charing Cross Hospital’s centre for children with learning difficulties; it has now moved to the Chelsea & Westminster Hospital.